panzerdp/dmitripavlutin.com/content/posts/077-javascripr-scope-gotchas/index.md

 commentsThreadId: javascript-scope-gotchas
 ---

-When you declare a variable, you don't expect it to be available in the entire codebase.
-But rather within some limits.

-That's when the scope comes in.
 In JavaScript a code block, a function or module create scopes for variables.
-And the best part is that a variable can be accessible only within its scope.
+The interesting part is that a variable is accessible only within its scope.

 For example, the `if` code block creates a scope for the variable `message`: